Recover at Route 50 CrossFit

 Contrast Therapy FAQs

-Should You Cold Plunge or Sauna First?
+Should Your Sauna First?

-How Long Should You Stay in a Cold Plunge and a Sauna?
+How Long Should You Stay in a Sauna?

 Is It Healthy to Go From a Sauna to Cold Water?